Steve Rushton: Solo career & other musical ventures (2008–present)

-In 2016, Rushton was cast as Will in the Green Day Musical American Idiot, making his West End Debut.
+In 2016, Rushton was cast as Will in the Green Day musical American Idiot, making his West End debut.

+From 2019 Steve has performed as Steve/Bass in Mamma Mia!
+The Party at the O2 in Greenwich, London.

 Personal life

-Rushton is a fan of American rock band, Green Day, and has stated that Billie Joe Armstrong was one of the key musicians who inspired him to pursue a music career.
+Rushton is a fan of the American rock band Green Day, and has stated that Billie Joe Armstrong was one of the key musicians who inspired him to pursue a music career.